jhusain/compositional-functions/README.md

 ## Composition Functions in React

 Like Angular, React is also considering using Observable for data fetching.
-See this GitHub discussion for details on the upcoming React
+See this GitHub discussion for details on the React data fetching APIs see https://github.com/facebook/react/issues/3398.

 # Composition Functions